mihaip/infinite-mac/README.md

     -   `previous`: Previous from https://github.com/mihaip/previous
 -   `import-disks`: Build disk images for serving.
 Copies base OS images for the above emulators, and imports other software (found in `Library/`) into an "Infinite HD" disk image.
 Chunks disk images and generates a manifest for serving.
 This requires the macOS versions of Basilisk II and Mini vMac to be installed, since they are used as part of the image building process.
 -   `import-cd-roms`: Build CD-ROM library (actual CD-ROMs are hosted on archive.org and other sites, the library contains metadata)
+-   `import-library`: Build downloads library (actual downloads are hosted on macintoshgarden.org and other sites, the library contains metadata)

 Common deployment tasks (also done via `npm run`)